 If users discover problems with the calibration or imaging data products that they believe require the project to be re-observed, they should submit a Helpdesk ticket to their supporting ARC.
-These problems may include incorrect observing procedures, calibration, or observing parameters (e.g. target positions, mosaic spacing, different than those approved by the PI during Phase 2 or anything else that may reflect an underlying data validity problem.
+These problems may include incorrect observing procedures, calibration, or observing parameters (e.g. target positions, mosaic spacing), different than those approved by the PI during Phase 2 or anything else that may reflect an underlying data validity problem.

-The supporting ARC will submit a "QA3" ticket to the JAO if there is no known solution or re-observing or reprocessing is required.
-The JAO will evaluate the problem and whether it affects just the reporting user's data or similarly observed data.
-All active project components that might be affected by the reported issue and have not yet been delivered will be put on hold.
-For delivered data, public release of the archival data will be suspended until the corrected data have been re-delivered to the PIs.
+Unless the reported case is due to a mistake or incorrect interpretation of the data by the users, all active project components and any other projects that might be affected by the reported issue and have not yet been delivered will be put on hold.
+For delivered data, public access of the archival data will be suspended until the corrected data have been re-delivered to the PIs.